a4z/sbbdep/README.txt

-Slackware Builds and Binaries Dependencies (Walker)
+sbbdep (Slack Build Binary Dependencies)

-sbbdep is a tool for Slackware and Slackware based distributions that traces binary runtime dependencies of dynamic linked files.
+Slackware Builds and Binaries Dependencies Walker, sbbdep is a tool for Slackware and Slackware based distributions that traces binary runtime dependencies of dynamic linked files.